GitTorre/CloudBedlamLinuxN/README.md

 clone...
 whomever:~/work/src$ git clone https://github.com/gittorre/CBLinuxN.git
 whomever:~/work/src$ cd CBLinuxN
-build...(really fast and easy with g++... you can also use cmake...) g++: whomever:~/work/src/CBLinuxN$ g++ -std=c++11 CloudBedlamNative.cpp json11.cpp -lpthread -o CBLinuxN
+build...(really fast and easy with g++... you can also use cmake, if that is what you need to do...) g++: whomever:~/work/src/CBLinuxN$ g++ -std=c++11 CloudBedlamNative.cpp json11.cpp -lpthread -o CBLinuxN run... (this has run as sudo...) whomever:~/work/src/CBLinuxN$ sudo ./CBLinuxN
-cmake:
-whomever:~/work/src/CBLinuxN$ cmake --build /home/ct/work/src/CBLinuxN/cmake-build-debug --target CBLinuxN -- -j 4
-run... (this has run as sudo...) whomever:~/work/src/CBLinuxN$ sudo ./CBLinuxN
 </code></pre>
 When running CloudBedlam, a bedlamlogs folder will be created in the folder where the CloudBedlam binary is running.
-Output file will contain INFO and ERROR data (ERROR info will include error messages and stack traces).
+Output file will contain INFO and ERROR data (ERROR info will include error messages...).

 ## Contributing